Not all buildings can afford to certify

 All licensed professionals who have verified at least one successful application for ENERGY STAR certification automatically appear in the LP Finder search tool.
 Licensed professionals interested in offering cost-free verifications can request this to be designated in the tool by visiting the ENERGY STAR Buildings Help page and submitting a request form.
 It’s then left to the LP and the building owner to discuss terms and conditions of any services provided.

 Architects: Earn CEUs by providing a public service

 The American Institute of Architects (AIA) and EPA have partnered to help architects earn up to eight (8) annual Health, Safety, and Welfare (HSW) continuing education units (CEUs) for reducing carbon emissions in the built environment.

-- Submit the signed verification letter to EPA.
+After performing the verification, to earn CEUs from AIA registered architects must simply submit the signed verification letter to EPA.
 Once your client has submitted the completed ENERGY STAR application, you will receive continuing education credit(s) from AIA.